BrokenEagle/PythonScripts/README.txt

 3. Application Files

     a. userreport.py -       Collects data for the preceding month for various categories (Currently being reworked)

     b. toptags.py -          Collects data for the preceding month on top taggers (Currently being reworked)

     c. taggarden.py -        Interactive tagging for Danbooru

+    d. checkpixivimages.py - Organizes a collection of images downloaded from Pixiv.

 4. Other Files